stormpath/express-stormpath/docs/source/create_new_project.rst

     $ yo angular-fullstack dashboard-app

 The generator will ask you several questions, such as which templating engine to use.
 We're sticking to vanilla HTML/CSS/JS for this guide.
-The only opinionated choice we are making is to use the the 3rd-party `UI Router`_ instead of Angular's default.
+The only opinionated choice we are making is to use the 3rd-party `UI Router`_ instead of Angular's default.
 Here are the choices that we made::